WHY THE RSJ POLE WEIGHT CHART IS NOT JUST A RANDOM TABLE

 WHAT THE WEIGHT SAYS ABOUT THE POLE’S STRENGTH

-A heavier pole generally indicates more steel, which means more bending resistance, though not every heavy pole is perfect for every job.
-Sometimes a lighter pole works better where vibration or smaller span is involved.
+A heavier pole generally indicates more steel and often more bending resistance—though not every heavy pole is perfect for every job.

 Looking at the RSJ pole weight chart gives a clearer idea of how the pole might behave once installed.
-It avoids selecting something too light that may start twisting or sagging after years, something that is not visible in the beginning but slowly shows up.
+It helps avoid selecting something too light

 THE ROLE OF WEIGHT IN TRANSPORT AND LIFTING